 BACKGROUND TO THE REPORT

-The year 2020 has been particularly challenging.
+2020 has been particularly challenging.
 In addition to planned changes to the shared services being progressed, the unexpected consequences of the covid-19 pandemic have led to reprioritisation of work to ensure continuity of service delivery.

 This has had particular impacts for the Internal Audit team.
 Work which would usually be delivered has been delayed although it is important to note that statutory requirements remain fulfilled.

 It is also important to note that there has been a change in staffing in Internal Audit limiting both experience and capacity.
 This is addressed in the body of the report which details the progress of a restructure to ensure that the needs of the Council are met moving forward.

-This report addresses 2 issues for consideration by Committee
+This report addresses 2 issues for consideration by Committee:

 The proposed restructure of the Internal Audit Team